DaS™ – Journey Transformation

 Shaping

-In this stage, the business usually identifies the customer need or the expectation that turns into a requirement.
-The business then organizes the discovery with the design and development teams to understand the market and implementation challenges.
+In this stage, the business usually identifies the customer need or expectation that becomes a requirement.
+The business then organises the discovery with the design and development teams to understand the market and implementation challenges.

 Supporting